clicktostart/introduction-to-python/background.md

 then we probably told it how to guess.
 Programming is how we tell the computer exactly what we need it to do.

-Humans speaking in various languages like English, Spanish, French, Portuguese, Dutch etc. These are called natural languages.
+Humans speak in various languages like English, Spanish, French, Portuguese, Dutch etc. These are called natural languages.
 Computers can't naturally understand our languages, so we use programming languages to communicate what we want.